 - So this guy is giving her a special gift, you can't see it here.
 I know you can't tell but this lady's daughter suffers from leukaemia and she's lost her husband.
 They are very poor and there is more... .... ........ .......

 - Look at his face.
 This guy would have been very interesting.
 Imagine him inside his wrecked home.
 The photo would tell his life's story.

-Ever been to an exhibition at a worth mentioning place with mediocre photos who have been put there just because that was the best this photographer could do?
+Ever been to an exhibition at a worth-mentioning place with mediocre photos that have been put there just because that was the best this photographer could do?
 No fucking way.
 This is stuff that you see at your cafe next door where a monkey could put up his work and exhibit.

 I've done that too.
 I've been this monkey exhibiting at the cafe round the corner.
 That was a mistake.
 But I have learned from that mistake and I now take extreme, very extreme caution in how I exhibit my work.
 Your work is the way you communicate and communication is the reason behind any creative work.

 So mistakes can make us wise.
 I say "can" because you choose to either learn from your mistakes or keep on doing them.
 The latter is called experience.

 Yes, you may be a very experienced individual, who is still incompetent.
 This means that you may be repeating the same mistakes over and over again.
 The very definition of insanity, according to Einstein.
 It is wisdom you are after, not experience.

 Ever heard of a professional photographer saying: